psviderski/unregistry/README.md

   [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) for details)
 - If `sudo` is required, ensure the user can run `sudo docker` without a password prompt
-- Unregistry container requires access to the containerd socket at `/run/containerd/containerd.sock`, so it runs as `root` to have permissions to access it
+- Unregistry container requires access to the containerd socket at `/run/containerd/containerd.sock`, so the container runs as `root` to have the necessary permissions

 ## Installation